A Children’s Guide to Eating Healthy - 6 Things You Need to Know

 - Dairy Jeopardy Game

-Last but not least is oils: yes, oils.
-Although oil isn’t really a food group, your body does need small amounts of it.
-Oils provide the fatty acids that your body needs to work properly.
+Last but not least is fats: yes, fats.
+Fats provide the fatty acids that your body needs to work properly.
 You get oils from nuts, fish, cooking oil, or salad dressings.
 As a child, you need three to six ounces per day, but be careful that you are getting it the right way.
 For example, eating fried food isn’t the best way to get essential oils.
 It would be better for you to have two tablespoons of Italian dressing on a salad or eat half of an avocado.
-Remember, you need fat in your diet, but not too much.
+Remember, you need fat in your diet, but the right kinds of fats.